euanhume/roxctl-playground/README.md

 This repository demonstrates how to use OIDC authentication with Red Hat Advanced Cluster Security (RHACS) in GitHub Actions, eliminating the need for long-lived API tokens.
 The image below shows the required machine access configuration on the ACS side.

+The GitHub Actions workflow authenticates with a RHACS instance using OIDC and performs a security scan of the `registry.redhat.io/rhel8/httpd-24:latest` container image.

 ![RHACS OIDC Configuration](images/rhacs-oidc-config.png)

 References: